- City

 Steve Kean

 Toronto based photographer and artist Steve Kean is originally from Sudbury, Ontario.
-He has been living in Toronto for over 30 years.
-Kean came to photography while in high school where, ironically, he was failing art class.
+He has been living in Toronto for almost 35 years.
+Steve came to photography while in high school where, ironically, he was failing art class.
 His disability made it difficult for him to draw or paint, but he still had a burning need to create art.
 A camera was the answer for him.

-Steve has been participating in the Toronto Outdoor Art Fair for several years, and was named Best in Photography and Digital Media in 2017 for his series entitled, Moving Landscapes.
+Steve has been participating in the Toronto Outdoor Art Fair for several years, and was named Best in Photography and Digital Media in 2017 for work in his ongoing Moving Landscapes series.
 See more of his work on his website.

 Feel free to ask about custom sizes.